osmandapp/web/main/docs/user/widgets/map-buttons.md

 #### Buttons

 - ![Compass](@site/static/img/widgets/map_butt_north_up_ios.png)
 **North is up (fixed)**.
-The map is fixed in the North direction, which is the top edge of your device.
-Similar to physical maps.
+In this mode, the map is oriented so that the North is always at the top of the screen.
+Regardless of the direction in which you move the device, the map remains static and you can see your position in relation to your surroundings.

 - ![Compass](@site/static/img/widgets/map_butt_movem_dir_ios.png)
 **Movement direction**.
-The map rotates relative to the direction of your movement known from GPS data.
+In this mode, the map is oriented according to the direction of your device.
+For example, if you turn to the right, the map also rotates so that the right side of the screen corresponds to the direction of movement.
 For details, go to [*Rotate map by bearing*](../map/interact-with-map#rotate-map-by-bearing).

 - ![Compass](@site/static/img/widgets/map_butt_compas_dir_ios.png)
 **Compass direction**.
-The icon points to the actual North, and the map moves according to the compass orientation of your device.
+In this mode, the map is oriented according to the device's compass.
+In this way, the north of the map corresponds to real north and you can see the orientation of the map in relation to the surrounding terrain.

 - ![Compass](@site/static/img/widgets/map_butt_manually_ios.png)
 **Manually rotated (fixed)**.
-When you select this option, the map is fixed in the current position.
-You can manually change the map orientation with a [*two-finger gesture*](../map/interact-with-map.md#gestures).
+In this mode you can manually rotate the map with a [two-pointer gesture (two-finger touch & rotate)](../map/interact-with-map.md#gestures) according to your preference.
+The orientation of the map does not depend on the direction of travel or the compass of the device, but is determined by the user.

 #### Display options